Tommy Hill: Personal

 Hill's early racing life included a near-fatal motocross accident in which he lost a kidney and his spleen.
 As a result, medical problems including a bout of food poisoning in 2006 have dogged his career, and require him to take Penicillin every day.
 His brother Jimmy also raced.

 Starting out

-He switched to road racing in 2001, and first earned his BSB ride by winning the Virgin Mobile Yamaha R6 Cup in 2003, finishing every race in the process.
+Hill switched to road racing in 2001, and first earned his BSB ride by winning the Virgin Mobile Yamaha R6 Cup in 2003, finishing every race in the process.

 British Superbikes 2004–07

-In his first BSB season he became the youngest rider ever to start a race on the front row of the grid, and he was the only one of the team's four 2004 riders to be retained for 2005 – team boss Rob McElnea commenting that "He really did prove himself beyond everyone’s expectations this year".
+In his first BSB season, Hill became the youngest rider ever to start a race on the front row of the grid, and he was the only one of the team's four 2004 riders to be retained for 2005 – team boss Rob McElnea commenting that "He really did prove himself beyond everyone’s expectations this year".

-In 2005 he took 2 further front row starts, as well as his first BSB win at Cadwell Park, finishing 12th overall in the series.
+In 2005, Hill took 2 further front row starts, as well as his first BSB win at Cadwell Park, finishing 12th overall in the series.